codefresh-io/docs.codefresh.io/_docs/getting-started/on-demand-environments.md

 Early Start-up company:

-* Main pipeline that runs automatically and deploys to production from *master* branch
+* A main pipeline that runs automatically and deploys to production from *master* branch.
-* Testing pipeline that runs automatically and runs unit tests whenever a Pull request is opened
+* A testing pipeline that runs automatically and runs unit tests whenever a Pull request is opened.

 Fortune 500 company with complex approval process:

-* Main pipeline that runs manually from *master* and executes both unit and integration tests.
-Deploys to production
+* A main pipeline that runs manually from *master* and executes both unit and integration tests.
+It deploys to production.
-* Testing pipeline that runs manually for *staging* and runs integration tests.
-Deploys to staging environment
+* A testing pipeline that runs manually for *staging* and runs integration tests.
+It deploys to staging environment.
-* Code review pipeline that runs automatically from branches named *feature-x* and runs code quality and static analysis tools
+* A code review pipeline that runs automatically from branches named *feature-x* and runs code quality and static analysis tools.

 ## What to read next